JDT Inc.

 Production build

 Systems are built with monitoring, error handling, and clear ownership.
-Senior humans review where judgment matters — copy approval, lead qualification, anomaly response — so quality holds at scale.
+People review where judgment matters: copy approval, lead qualification, anomaly response.
+Quality holds at scale because someone owns it.

 4. 04